YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. note::
    A global directory stores database attributes and mapping rules.
 Processes use mapping rules to determine which database file contains a global variable node.
 MUPIP CREATE uses database attributes to create new database file(s).
 Once MUPIP CREATE applies the database attributes to create a database file, YottaDB does not use the attributes until the next MUPIP CREATE.
 If you use MUPIP SET (or DSE) to change the attributes of a database file, always perform an equivalent change to any global directory used for a subsequent MUPIP CREATE.
 Conversely, if you change attributes with GDE, existing database files must be explicitly changed with MUPIP SET or DSE.

+After opening a global directory file created with an older version of YottaDB and hence in an older format, or in a version of the upstream code (GT.M) in a big-endian format, simply opening the global directory and exiting with the `EXIT command <#exit>`_ upgrades the global directory to the current version of YottaDB's little-endian format.
+If you inadvertently open a global directory that you do not wish to upgrade, exit with the `QUIT command <#quit>`_

 +++++++++++++++++++++++++++++++++++++++++
 Identifying the Current Global Directory
 +++++++++++++++++++++++++++++++++++++++++